- Using the Plex Web App

 Related Page: Using Plex Web App

 One of the best Plex features is remote access, which allows you to view your media when you’re away from home.
-To set this up, you need to Enabling Remote Access for a Server (this sometimes requires some configuration of your home network).
+To set this up, you need to (this sometimes requires some configuration of your home network).
 Once it’s set up, you can also Server Sharing who live elsewhere.

 You can share your Plex Media Server libraries with friends and family who have Plex accounts.
 If remote access is set up, you can also share with those Plex accounts who live elsewhere.